Electro707/Ironclaw_Wireless_Reverse_Engineering/Findings.md

 All packets that are sent are 64-bits long with padded zeros at the end.
 For the rest of this document, I will not show the trailing zeros.

 ## Firmware version
-If the following command is sent out to the mouse: `08 02 13`, then the mouse will respond with the following packet: `00 02 00 XX YY ZZ`, where XX, YY, and ZZ are the version number in hex, corresponding to the sub-version.
-For example, if firmware version is 1.16.107, we except XX to be 0x01, YY to be 0x10, and ZZ to be 0x6B.
+If the following command is sent out to the mouse: `08 02 13`, then the mouse will respond with the following packet:

+`00 02 00 XX YY ZZ`

+Where XX, YY, and ZZ are the version number in hex, corresponding to the sub-version.
+For example, if firmware version is 1.16.107, we expect XX to be 0x01, YY to be 0x10, and ZZ to be 0x6B.

 ## Changing device polling speed
 The following command must be sent by the host to change the polling rate:
 `08 01 01 00 XX`, where XX is:
 - 01 for 125Hz/8ms
 - 02 for 250Hz/4ms
 - 03 for 500Hz/2ms
 - 04 for 1000Hz/1ms
 After the command has been sent to the mouse, it will respond with the following packet:
 `00 01`.
 Then, it will reset and reconnecting it in software is required.

+## Changing DPI Settings
+The 4 packets are sent to the host to change the DPI, which goes as follows:
+`08 01 21 00 XX XX`
+`08 01 22 00 YY YY`
+`08 01 23 00 DD DD`
+`08 01 1e 00 PP 00`
+Where:
+- XX XX: The x-axis DPI for the current profile (in reverse, so 1800(0x0708) would be `08 07`)
+- YY YY: The y-axis DPI for the current profile (in reverse)
+- DD DD: It seems like this is some default DPI, as it sends the x-axis dpi of the first level (even if it's disabled).
+- PP: The current DPI level (0, 1, or 2)

+Also to note, the last 2 packets get sent about 2 seconds after the first 2.
+I can't seem to find a reason for it

 ## LED Color

-##### Testing Method
+#### Testing Method
 While the Icue software is open, I had it preview the colors on the GUI and recorded the packets with Wireshark (and saved the data as `IronclawWireless_While_Icue_Open_Color_Change_All_1.json`).
 The logo was switching between light-blue and yellow, the scrollwheel was switching between red and blue, and the front of the mouse was switching between green and purple.
 From then, I am passing the packets thru a Python script that plots each settable color place/area on the mouse on a graph.
 The colors are stored as a RGB bytes in different locations, so I combine them in Python to recreate the colors.
 Here are the screenshots for that finding:
 ![Icue software color and location](Screenshots/IronclawWireless_While_Icue_Open_Color_Change_All_1_settings.PNG)
 ![Python color plot](Screenshots/IronclawWireless_While_Icue_Open_Color_Change_All_1_plot_output.PNG)

-##### Conclusion in LED coloring
+#### Conclusion in LED coloring
 After analyzing the data, I conclude that each 'LED' packet looks like the following:

-`08 06 01 12 00 00 00 COLOR COLOR COLOR 00 00 00 COLOR COLOR COLOR fb fb 00 COLOR COLOR COLOR ff ff`
+`08 06 01 12 00 00 00 LOGO-R SCROLL-R FRONT-R DPI-L-R DPI-M-R DPI-T-R LOGO-G SCROLL-G FRONT-G DPI-L-G DPI-M-G DPI-T-G LOGO-B SCROLL-B FRONT-B DPI-L-B DPI-M-B DPI-T-B`
 Where COLOR is the diffrent RGB bytes for each section of the mouse, such as:

-- Bytes 7, 13, and 19 for the logo's RGB colors
-- Bytes 8, 14, and 20 for the scroll wheel's RGB colors
+- SCROLL-x is the scroll wheel's LEDs
-- Bytes 9, 15, and 21 for the front's RGB colors
+- LOGO-x is the logo's LEDs
+- FRONT-x is the front of the mouse's LEDs
+- DPI-L-x is the button DPI LED's color
+- DPI-M-x is the middle DPI LED's color
+- DPI-T-x is the top DPI LED's color

 The mouse seems to always respond with the following packet after a color has been set:
 `00 06`